-Pineal gland (lat.
-Corpus pineale, epiphysis cerebri) is one of the most famous endocrine glands in the scientific community, and interest in it continues to grow: there is a Journal of Pineal Research and international conferences and symposia devoted to this topic are held annually.
-The rapid development of chronobiology (the science of cyclic processes in the body) imposed the leading role of the pineal gland and its hormone melatonin in the implementation of circadian, seasonal and annual rhythms of various functional systems of the body .
+The pineal gland (lat.
+Corpus pineale, epiphysis cerebri) is one of the most famous endocrine glands in the Gerontological Society – Journal of Pineal Research.
+Rapid development of chronobiology – the science of cyclic processes in the body – gave the pineal gland and its hormone melatonin the leading role in the implementation of circadian, seasonal and annual rhythms of various functional systems of the body .

-Pineal gland as a morphological structure has been known for more than 2,000 years.
-Ancient philosophers considered it to be a means of clairvoyance and reflection of the soul reincarnation.
-The term “pineal gland” was first introduced by Claudius Galenus a Greek physician, surgeon and philosopher.
-The term comes from the name “glandula pinealis” (pinea – Italian pine).
-In appearance, the pineal gland indeed resembles a pine cone, has a slightly bumpy surface and a grayish-red color, its average length is 8-10 mm, width – 6 mm.
+The pineal gland as a morphological structure has been known for more than 2,000 years.
+The term was first introduced by Claudius Galenus a Greek physician, surgeon and philosopher.
+The term comes from Italian pine.
+In appearance, the pineal gland indeed resembles a pine cone that has a slightly bumpy surface and a grayish-red color, its average length is 8-10 mm, width – 6 mm.

 Epiphysis is located in the epithalamus, near the center of the brain, between the two hemispheres, tucked in a groove where the two halves of the thalamus join.
 Epiphysis is especially noticeable at a young age, the size of the gland grows until 2 y.o. and remains more or less constant until 18-20 y.o., later calcium and magnesium salts are deposited in it.
 The mass of the pineal gland in adults is approximately 120 mg.